workfloworchestrator/orchestrator-core/docs/architecture/application/domainmodels.md

     False
     ```
 This is valid use of the domain models.
 The code will detect that `port` is part of `first_service_port` and respect
-onwership.
+ownership.
 It basically will treat it as a `read-only` property.

 #### Union types
 There may also be a case where a user would like to define two different types to a `ProductBlockModel` propery.